 You should seek legal advice relating to restrictive covenants.

-Some planning permissions may require the retention of trees on a development site and to remove them would be in breach of the planning consent.
-You should check that there are no restrictions on your development site prior to the removal of a tree.
-Contact firstname.lastname@example.org
+Some planning permissions may require the retention of hedgerows on a development site and to remove them would be in breach of the planning consent.
+You should check that there are no restrictions on your development site before the removal of a hedgerow.
+Contact email@example.com.

-Generally yes, however there are a few exemptions.
-The Communities and Local Government leaflet Protected Trees, A guide to tree preservation procedures provides more detailed information relating to exemptions.
+Generally yes, with a few exemptions.
+The gov.uk Tree Preservation Orders and trees in conservation areas pages provides more detailed information relating to exemptions.

-From 6 April 2012 there have been important changes to the Tree Preservation Order legislation.
-The new Regulations now omit the word ‘dying' from the exemption for the need to seek consent.
-Instead, the tree owner or their agent will need to seek consent through the normal 8 week process prior to working on dying trees.
+On 6 April 2012, important changes were made to the Tree Preservation Order legislation.
+The updated regulations omit the word ‘dying' from the exemption for the need to seek consent.
+Instead, the tree owner or their agent will need to seek consent through the normal eight week process before working on dying trees.

-For those wishing to undertake work under the above ‘dead', ‘safety issue' exemptions, please provide as much information as possible relating to the condition/structure of the tree.
+For those wishing to undertake work under these exemptions, please provide as much information as possible relating to the condition or structure of the tree.
 The burden of proof rests with the owner of the tree to demonstrate that the tree was either dead or an imminent safety issue.
-Evidence should be obtained in the form of Arboricultural reports by a qualified arborists; photographs; sections of timber retained on site etc.
+Evidence should be obtained in the form of arboricultural reports by a qualified arborists, photographs, sections of timber retained on site etc.

-5 working days written notices can be sent to the Planning Support Team at the Council marked ‘Urgent' or emailed directly to: email@example.com
+Five working days written notices can be sent to the Planning Support team at the council marked ‘urgent' or emailed directly to firstname.lastname@example.org.

-If you get consent for the proposed works, then this consent will be valid for 2 years from the date of the Planning Authority's Notice of Decision letter.
+If you get consent for the proposed works, then this consent will be valid for two years from the date of the Planning Authority's Notice of Decision letter.

-If we refuse your application for consent to undertake arboricultural work to your TPO tree then you can appeal to the Planning Inspectorate within 28 days of receiving the Notice of Decision from us.
-Details of the Appeal process will be contained within the refusal notice.
-The Planning Inspectorate may allow, vary the decision or dismiss the appeal.
+If we refuse your application for consent to undertake arboricultural work to your TPO tree, then you can appeal to the Planning Inspectorate within 28 days of receiving the Notice of Decision from us.
+Details of the appeal process will be contained within the refusal notice.
+The Planning Inspectorate may allow or vary the decision or dismiss the appeal.